 Doctors don't completely understand the causes of bipolar disorder, but they do understand the condition much better than they did 10 years ago.
 With that understanding has come targeted treatment.
 Although there is no cure, its symptoms can be managed effectively.

 If you have bipolar disorder, you may be having an episode of mania if you suffer three or more of these symptoms most of the day -- nearly every day -- for one week or longer:

 Talking very fast or talking more than usual; speech is pressured, loud, and often difficult to interpret

 Inflated self-esteem or grandiosity -- unrealistic beliefs in one's ability, intelligence, and powers; may be delusional

 Increased reckless behaviors (such as lavish spending sprees, impulsive sexual indiscretions, abuse of alcohol or drugs, bad business decisions, or reckless driving)

-If you have four or more episodes of mania and depression in a year, it's known as "rapid cycling."
+If you have four or more episodes of mania or depression in a year, it's known as "rapid cycling."

-If you are suffering from mania, your doctor may initially treat you with an antipsychotic drug, benzodiazepine, and/or lithium to quickly control hyperactivity, sleeplessness, hostility, and irritability.
+If you are suffering from mania, your doctor may initially treat you with an antipsychotic drug or benzodiazepine, a sedative, to quickly control hyperactivity, sleeplessness, hostility, and irritability.

 Your doctor will also likely prescribe a mood stabilizer (antimanic drug).
-Mood stabilizers consist of a variety of drugs that help control mood swings, prevent recurrences, and reduce the risk of suicide.
-They are usually taken for a long time, sometimes years, and include lithium and certain anticonvulsant drugs like Depakote, Lamictal, Tegretol, or Trileptal.
-Very close medical supervision and blood tests may be needed during this approach to rapidly controlling a manic episode.
+Mood stabilizers consist of a variety of drugs that help control mood swings, prevent recurrences, and may help to reduce the risk of suicide.
+They are usually taken for a long time, sometimes indefinitely, and include lithium and certain anticonvulsant drugs like carbamazepine (Tegretol), lamotrigine (Lamictal) or valproate (Depakote).
+Very close medical supervision and blood tests may be needed during this approach to rapidly control a manic episode.